-Participants may have underlying illnesses (not associated with increased risk of progression to severe COVID-19a,13 as specified in Exclusion Criterion 14), as long as their symptoms and signs are stable and well-controlled.
-If participants are on medication for a condition not part of the comorbidities listed in Exclusion Criterion 14, the medication dose cannot have been increased within 12 weeks preceding the 1st vaccination and expected to remain stable for the duration of the study.
-Participants will be included on the basis of relevant medical history and BMI at screening.
+Participants may have underlying illnesses (not associated with increased risk of progression to severe COVID-19a,13 as specified in Exclusion Criterion 15), as long as their symptoms and signs are stable and well-controlled.
+If participants are on medication for a condition not part of the comorbidities listed in Exclusion Criterion 15, the medication dose cannot have been increased within 12 weeks preceding vaccination and expected to remain stable for the duration of the study.
+Participants will be included on the basis of relevant medical history and BMI measurement at screening.

-As of Stage 2: In the investigator's clinical judgement, participant may have a stable and well-controlled comorbidity including comorbidities associated with an increased risk of progression to severe COVID-19 as specified in Exclusion Criterion 14 (eg, stable/well-controlled HIV infection)\.
-If participants are on medication for a comorbidity (including comorbidities associated with an increased risk of progression to severe COVID-19), the medication dose cannot have been increased within 12 weeks preceding the 1st vaccination and must be expected to remain stable for the duration of the study.
-Participants will be included on the basis of relevant medical history and BMI at screening.
+Stages 1b and 2b: In the investigator's clinical judgement, participant may have a stable and well-controlled medical condition including comorbidities associated with an increased risk of progression to severe COVID-19 as specified in Exclusion Criterion 15 (eg, stable/well controlled -HIV infection)\.
+If participants are on medication for a medical condition (including comorbidities associated with an increased risk of progression to severe COVID-19), the medication dose cannot have been increased within 12 weeks preceding vaccination and must be expected to remain stable for the duration of the study.
+Participants will be included on the basis of relevant medical history and BMI measurement at screening.